ProDigresser/project-3/README.md

 It was an interesting challenge working in a group, each of us coming together and sharing each others strengths and covering each other weaknesses.
 It was also helpful to troubleshoot with people who were familiar with the project.
 It has also been a huge learning experience to build a back end and to design an API from scratch.

 Finally - there were some pieces that we did not get to finish.
 This included implementing nested comments on the social media platform and the endpoints that came with it.
+Going foward, I would also like to take more care for the mobile intergration and usability - which I believe is not quite complete.

 You can check the site out [here](https://prodigresser-seeded.herokuapp.com/).